alanng10/InfoTechCrossWorth/Docue/a.md

 Info tech cross worth in ClassB is 1 thousand 042 if C# style all generic, reflection invoke, struct and interface is added to it.

-Info tech cross worth in Class Lang is 76 billion 741 million if execute certain info is missing in abstract.
+ClassC is Class Lang that execute certain info is missing in abstract.

-This Class Lang is ClassC.
+Info tech cross worth in ClassC is 76 billion 741 million.

 Info tech cross worth in ClassC is 10 million 3 thousand if C# style generic is added to it.